lydell/dual/readme.md

 Dual is an [AutoHotkey] script that lets you define [dual-role modifier keys][wikipedia-dual-role] easily.
 For example, combine the space bar and shift keys.
 It is heavily inspired by [BigCtrl].

-Dual is not just another script you download, autorun and forget.
+Dual is not just another script you download, auto-run and forget.
 It is a tool you include and use, perhaps in an already existing remapping script.

 It is currently quite stable and feature complete, but needs more testing.